 Allah helped [me] by giving me your knowledge, wisdom and kindness which lead on to give me some sort of purpose and joy in life again!
 For this I will never know how to repay you!
 All I have are duas for you.

 # 3: Honest support

 How many programs out there serve you with information packages and then— they disappear on you?

 I know that working on yourself can get downright hard at times.
-It makes a whole lot of difference to get some emotional support from someone who’s been there.
-I wish I was given some a few years back.
+But it makes a whole lot of difference to get some emotional support from someone who’s been there.
+I wish I was given the support I needed a few years back.
 That’s why I make it my priority to reply to my readers and help them out when they get stuck.

 Ultimately, what truly sets us apart is the results from our students.